Lithium: Astronomical

-Lithium is also found in brown dwarf substellar objects and certain anomalous orange stars.
-Because lithium is present in cooler, less-massive brown dwarfs, but is destroyed in hotter red dwarf stars, its presence in the stars' spectra can be used in the "lithium test" to differentiate the two, as both are smaller than the Sun.
-Certain orange stars can also contain a high concentration of lithium.
-Those orange stars found to have a higher than usual concentration of lithium (such as Centaurus X-4) orbit massive objects—neutron stars or black holes—whose gravity evidently pulls heavier lithium to the surface of a hydrogen-helium star, causing more lithium to be observed.
+Lithium is also found in brown dwarf substellar objects.
+Because lithium is present in cooler, less-massive brown dwarfs, but is destroyed in hotter red dwarf stars, its presence in the stars' spectra can be used in the lithium test to differentiate them.
+Certain red giant stars can also contain a high concentration.
+Many different causes have been proposed for this lithium, including pulling lithium from companion stars.